Bank Resolution Plans and Trading Wind-Down

 Why Opensee for Trading Wind-Down?

 Regulators require these indicators to be available almost automatically on demand, with the ability to access the most granular view of each transaction.
-The required frequencies and operational risks involved make manual collection and calculation processes impossible.
+It requires real-time data capabilities to make timely decisions about which trades to unwind or retain.
+Manual collection and calculation processes are not compatible with the required frequencies and are creating too many operational risks.

-• Implementation of a specific data model enabling the collection of various internal and external datasets in a format dedicated to TWD's needs
+• Implementation of a predefined data model enabling the collection of market risk and CCR information, liquidity, and capital

-• Complete scalability in terms of storage, enabling:
+• Complete scalability in terms of storage, enabling access to:

 Bank resolution plans and Trading Wind-Down are essential tools for ensuring the resilience and stability of the financial system.
-By enabling the orderly management of bank failures and reducing the risks associated with trading activities, these mechanisms play a crucial role in preventing financial crises.
+By enabling the orderly management of bank failures and reducing the risks associated with trading activities, these mechanisms play a crucial role in preventing financial crises especially in times of distress.

 While the main regulators (PRA, ECB, FED) all aim for a compliance horizon for Trading Wind-Down by 2024-2025, with expectations varying according to jurisdiction and financial institution size, the recent example of the Bank of London, which had to provide a detailed Trading Wind-Down plan in view of its sudden need for capital, shows that the subject is very real.